TroubleshootingApril 23, 2026 Updated May 19, 2026 10 min read

 The diagnostic checklist (10 minutes)

-First: Was it fast at the start of the session?
-If yes, context bloat.
-Use /new.
+1. Reset the session with /new — if it was fast at the start of the session and got slower, that's context bloat.
 Fixed in 2 seconds.

 The deeper issue behind most OpenClaw performance problems is the same: the default configuration doesn't optimize for speed.
 It optimizes for completeness.
 Every message sends the full conversation history.
 Every skill runs without iteration limits.
 Every heartbeat uses your primary model.
 The agent works, but it works slowly because the defaults are generous rather than efficient.